SKKU-SecLab/AdFlush/README.md

 ```

 #### H2O AutoML
 In order to utilize our *AdFlush* mojo model, the system must have Java installed and running among versions 8, 9, 10, 11, 12, or 13.
+You can download Java as the same version as tested from <a href="https://www.oracle.com/kr/java/technologies/javase/javase8u211-later-archive-downloads.html">here</a>.

 #### Prepare Dataset
 Download the files(*testset.csv*, *trainset.csv*) from https://zenodo.org/record/8091819 and replace the *\*.placeholder* files respectively in */dataset* folder.